mcagricaliskan/mcagricaliskan/README.md

 - 💬 Ask me about ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+- 🌱 I’m currently learning ReactJS (Very slowly 😥)
 -->

-- 🌱 I’m currently learning ReactJS (Very slowly 😥)
 - 📫 How to reach me: mcagricaliskan@gmail.com

-I am passionate about deep learning.
-I want to be a good Machine Learning Engineer.
-Also i like to develop end-to-end systems.
+I am passionate about developing end-to-end projects and also deep learning.

 My Tech Stack is